-Part A: Inter-Group Adjustments Due to Cumulative Load Loss
+Part B: Inter-Group Adjustments Due to Cumulative Load Loss Not Attributable to Eligible Generation

-In connection with each annual Standard True-up Adjustment, the Company will compare the projected billing determinants being used to set SR Charges for each SRC Class during the ensuing year to the billing determinants in effect on the original effective date of Schedule SRC (such billing determinants are hereafter referred to as the "Base Billing Determinants").
-The PBRAFs of all SRC Classes in all SRC Groups will be adjusted if one or more SRC Groups experience load loss aggregating 50% or more on a cumulative basis when measured against the Base Billing Determinants.
-The adjustments under this Part A will be made using the following procedures:
+In connection with each annual Standard True-up Adjustment, the Company will compare the projected billing determinants being used to set Transition Charges for each Transition Charge

+Class during the ensuing year to the billing determinants in effect on the original effective date of Schedule TC5 (adjusted to exclude any billing determinants attributable to Eligible Generation if any adjustment was made under Part A after the original effective date) (such billing determinants as adjusted are hereafter referred to as the "Base Billing Determinants").
+The PBRAFs of all Transition Charge Classes in all TC Groups will be adjusted if one or more TC Groups experience load loss (calculated excluding load loss attributable to Eligible Generation for which adjustments have been made under Part A but including load loss attributable to small power production facilities of 10 megawatts or less) aggregating 50% or more on a cumulative basis when measured against the Base Billing Determinants.
+The adjustments under this Part B will be made using the following procedures:

-For each SRC Group, if $CTCOL_G / PBR_G \ge 0.50$
+For each TC Group, if CTCOLG / PBRG 0.50

-Then no PBRAF adjustment will occur and any adjustment made in previous years under Part A shall be reversed
+Then, no PBRAF adjustment will occur and any adjustment made in previous years under Part B shall be reversed

-For each SRC Group, if $CTCOL_G / PBR_G > 0.50$
+For each TC Group, if $CTCOL_G / PBR_G < 0.50$

-Then, a PBRAF adjustment will be calculated pursuant to Steps 2 through 5
+Then, a PBRAF adjustment will be calculated pursuant to Steps 2 through $\frak{5}$